akutzer/semantic-retrieval/TASKS.md

 Try to find a good split ratio (80%-10%-10%, ...), search for typical ratios for similarly sized datasets.

-### Classes for loading the dataset (assigned: Till)
+### Classes for loading the dataset (assigned: Aaron)
-Write a Python class for efficient loading to be capable of working with both of the dataset types.
+:hourglass_flowing_sand: Write a Python class for efficient loading to be capable of working with both of the dataset types.

 The task is to create a Python class that takes the paths to the dataset files as input and can be used as either a *map-style* dataset or an *iterable-style* dataset. \
 A *map-style* dataset works like a list, so given an index i, return the i-the triple.